logo

 Is free antivirus enough?

 For basic threats, yes—especially paired with Windows updates and safe habits.
 But if you want behavior-based defenses, identity monitoring, parental controls, or multi-device convenience, a paid suite is worth it.
-Lab results in 2025 show strong protection across many vendors, with suites shining in tougher scenarios.
+Recent lab results show strong protection across many vendors, with suites shining in tougher scenarios.

 Which paid suite is the best right now?